ScanMountGoat/Smush-Material-Research/prm.md

 The specular values are scaled by 0.2, so a specular of 1.0 in Smash Ultimate corresponds to a reflectance at normal of 0.2 and 0.0 still corresponds to 0.0.

-### Convert Smash Ultimate's Specular to Blender
+### Convert Blender's Specular to Smash Ultimate
 It's common for applications to define their own specular scale.
+Smash Ultimate has a specular range of 0% to 20%.
 Blender's Principled BSDF has a specular range of 0% to 8%, so the PRM specular should be converted as
 ```
-blenderSpecular = smashSpecular / 2.5
+smashSpecular = blenderSpecular / 2.5 = blenderSpecular * 0.4
 ```
 Image editors don't support
 dividing by colors greater than 1.0 by default.
 Use a fill layer with color (0,0,40) in HSL or (102,102,102) in RGB